philippemiron/pypiv/README.md

 Theses scripts use numpy library to evaluate the correlation using bidimensional fast fourrier transfert.

+Run in this order:
-- image.py: script to generate double frame of particles images with a analytical velocity fields
+	1. image.py: script to generate double frame of particle images with a analytical velocity fields (set dx, dy)
-- piv.py: calculate the correlation in a fixed size window of the images to evaluate displacement
+	2. piv.py: calculate the correlation in a selected window to evaluate displacement (should retrieve dx, dy!)